njsmith/zs/doc/format.rst

   block.
 This *includes* the root index block's length and CRC fields;
   the idea is that doing a single read of this length, at the given offset, will give us the root index itself.
-This is an important optimization when IO has high-latency, as when accessing a ZSS file over HTTP.
+This is an important optimization when IO has high-latency, as when accessing a ZS file over HTTP.

-* Total file length (``u64le``): The total number of bytes contained in this ZSS file; the same thing you'd get from ``ls -l`` or similar.
+* Total file length (``u64le``): The total number of bytes contained in this ZS file; the same thing you'd get from ``ls -l`` or similar.

    .. warning:: To guarantee data integrity, it is important for